HowellYu/xhs-alpha-picks/README.md

    - `--show-raw` prints the entire MCP payload for debugging.
    - `--save-json raw.json` stores the payload to disk for later use.
    - `--check-connection` performs a quick reachability probe against the MCP server and exits without issuing a search.
+The CLI now performs a light-weight reachability check automatically before every search and exits early with guidance if the server cannot be reached.

 ## Testing locally